 Makeup artist Lodoviko Valtuck is a local legend in Fiji, and for good reason.
-Having amassed an impressive list of celebrity clientele, including the likes of Tim Robard and Anna Heinrich of Bachelor Australia fame, New York Times bestseller Meghan March, Sports Illustrated covergirl Veronica Pome’e and the entire cast of Bachelor in Paradise — he remains passionate, down-to-earth and humble.
-The talented Valtuck sits down with I Do Fiji to talk about his illustrious career and how to best work with your makeup artist to achieve the look you’re after on your wedding day.
+Having amassed an impressive list of celebrity clientele, including the likes of Tim Robard and Anna Heinrich of Bachelor Australia fame, New York Times bestseller Meghan March, Sports Illustrated covergirl Veronica Pome’e and the entire cast of Bachelor in Paradise – Lodoviko Valtuck remains passionate, down-to-earth and humble.
+We sat down with the talented Lodoviko Valtuck to talk about his illustrious career and how to best work with your makeup artist to achieve the look you’re after on your wedding day.

 I grew up in a small family of five from the beautiful garden island of Taveuni here in Fiji.
 Being the youngest, I’d say I was lucky to have had a lot of freedom growing up, so in many different ways I was able to express myself freely and chase after my dreams.